justxi/rocm/README.md

 **The ebuilds for ROCm 2.8.0 are in a good state now.**<br>

+**All 2.8.0 ebuilds in this repository are preliminary versions build mostly against ROCm 2.8.0.**

 **All *9999 ebuilds in this repository, as expected, are in an experimental state!**<br>

 **Thanks to all contributors.**